CardHeroAU/SuperCalculator/docs/FAQs.md

 # How is Superannuation Taxed?

-Generally speaking, the super is taxed at a consessional 15%.
+Generally speaking, the super is taxed at a concessional 15%.
 This includes
 1. The Superanuation Guaruntee (The super employer pays you, usually 9.5%), and
 2. Any Superanuation Salary Sacrifice (What SuperCalculator estimates)